Basic Computer Skills

 - Learn the basics of the Internet with Learning Express Library 3.0 (State Library)

-- Learn to Use Internet Explorer: Basic instruction on how to use the Internet, and includes: FireFox Guide, Internet Explorer Guide, Netscape Navigator, Safari for Mac.
+- Learn to Use Internet Explorer includes basic instruction on how to use the Internet, and includes: FireFox Guide, Internet Explorer Guide, Netscape Navigator, Safari for Mac.
 Also includes information on search engines, virus and spyware, email and vocabulary.

-- Web Searching: list of sites includes search engines, blogs, news outlets, and more.
+- Web Searching includes search engines, blogs, news outlets, and more.

 New to using a computer or need a brush up?